Lorenzo-Giardi/skl-repo/README.md

 # skl-repo
-Jupyter notebooks about fundamentals of machine learning with scikit-learn
+Jupyter notebooks about fundamentals of machine learning with scikit-learn.